Boat Tours, Paddle-craft Rentals and Select Conveniences Temporarily Unavailable

 The gallery is open from 9:00 to 4:30 every day.For more information, please call the Dante Fascell Visitor Center at 305-230-7275.
 You can subscribe to the Gallery's e-mail list by sending a message here with the words ART LIST in the subject line.

-In the Park, Outta the Box is part of the park's Community Artists Program, started in 1997 as an outlet for the works of artists who are inspired by the beauty of Biscayne National Park.
+Biscayne Bay's Wild Western Shoreline is part of the park's Community Artists Program, started in 1997 as an outlet for the works of artists who are inspired by the beauty of Biscayne National Park.
 The program is made possible by the South Florida National Parks Trust through the generosity of Sedano's Supermarkets and the Miami-Dade County Division of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners.
+Additionally, this show is being promoted through the Miami-Dade County Regulatory and Economics Resources Department, sponsors of Baynanza 2014.

 For more details about the exhibit, visit the park's website at www.nps.gov/bisc or contact park ranger Gary Bremen at 305-230-1144, x007.
 For regular updates from the park, "like" us on Facebook at www.Facebook.com/BiscayneNPS , or follow us on Twitter at www.Twitter.com/BiscayneNPS.